mk-fg/NetworkManager-WiFi-WebUI/README.rst

 * When debugging DBus or websocket stuff, running script with --noise option can be useful, as it'd dump all traffic on these, as script is sending/receiving it.

-* Not using the thing (or NM) myself on a regular basis, so likely not a very well-maintained project.